-We can’t wait to see you on the Start Line of The Vitality Big Half.
-To ensure you enjoy the event to the max, check out our guide on how to prepare for the event and what to expect on Race Day…
+We can’t wait to see you on the Start Line of The Big Half.
+To ensure you enjoy the event to the max, check out our guide on how to prepare for the event and what to expect on Event Day…

 - Make sure you pin your race number to the front of your running top.
 At most races you’ll be provided with pins, but it’s a good idea to bring some of your own too.
 Try to avoid folding or covering your race number as it needs to be seen by the race marshals.